 Eventually, whether you win against the legendary Pokémon or not, you’ll be able to choose which of the Pokémon you caught on the way you want to keep for good.
 These do not include the starting Pokémon you drafted, nor any Pokémon you didn’t catch in a Pokéball.

-Regarding the legendary Pokémon, you will be able to re-encounter them if you didn’t win against them or choose not to take them with you if you did catch it.
+Regarding the legendary Pokémon, you will be able to re-encounter them if you didn’t win against them or choose not to take them with you if you did catch them.
 When you next speak to the scientist, she will tell you that you have remembered the route to that specific Pokémon.

 Are there any differences in Dynamax Adventures?